 ASHRAE 15 Refrigerant Detection Requirement Guide

-Determine whether ASHRAE 15-2022 requires refrigerant leak detection for your system.
-Enter the refrigerant type, system charge, space type, and volume to check against the Refrigerant Concentration Limit (RCL) and identify the correct alarm threshold.
+Determine the ASHRAE 15-2024 refrigerant detection requirements for your system.
+Enter the refrigerant type, system charge, space type, and volume to identify the required OEL trouble-alarm and RCL emergency-alarm setpoints.

 Concentration Check